Overnight Rate

 This leads to a possible shortage or surplus of cash at the end of a business day.
 In this case, if a bank has a cash shortage, it borrows from other banks with plenty of money to maintain its reserve requirements.

-For example, let’s say Jim goes to bank A and needs to withdraw a big amount of cash in the coming days, but bank A doesn’t have the necessary amount for Jim.
-Bank A would then borrow money from bank B at the specified rate set to meet the short-term needs of its customer Jim.
+For example, let’s say Jim goes to Bank A and needs to withdraw a large amount of cash in the coming days, but Bank A doesn’t have the necessary amount for Jim.
+Bank A would then borrow money from Bank B at the specified rate set to meet the short-term needs of its customer Jim.

-• The overnight rate is the rate at which banks lend each other money.
+• The overnight rate is the interest rate at which financial institutions lend or borrow funds from one another for a one-night period.

 Understanding Overnight Rate